-Interior Design is overseen by a course leader and a head of programme.
-The course leader is supported by a team of academic staff many of whom are active industry practitioners.
+Interior Design is overseen by a Course Leader and a Head of Programme.
+The Course Leader is supported by a team of academic staff many of whom are active industry practitioners.
+We pride ourselves on providing a bespoke design education, where you will be able to study in small group sizes, offering you a high level of contact with tutors and a clear focus on developing your particular interests and abilities.
 Each module has its own module leader who is responsible for the smooth running of the module and the staff involved in its teaching.
 There is also a designated year coordinator for each Level who coordinates the modules and timetable for this year group.

 Our teaching team come from a wide variety of academic and industry backgrounds.
+Many of our staff are also practising professionals or have strong links with the industry, which ensures that we maintain high standards within our teaching of contemporary practices and relevancy to ever change needs of the design industry.
 The majority of our staff hold postgraduate qualifications in their subject area and/or are experts in their fields of industry.
 In addition, many of our staff hold the Fellowship of Higher Education Academy (HEA).
 We also encourage our teaching staff to undertake the Postgraduate Certificate in Higher Education.
 In short, we strive for excellence in our teaching and place a huge emphasis on maintaining this excellence.
-All of our contracted staff act as personal tutors across the programme.

 Staff on the programme have been published in a range of publications, as well as carrying out practical research in their own design businesses.